-For example, an interview with Dr. David Boyd, Hymowitz Family Professor of the Practice of Global Health at the Duke Global Health Institute, shares how health systems around the world are handling the global Covid-19 coronavirus pandemic.
-Professor John W Budd, Center for Human Resources and Labor Studies at the University of Minnesota, shares how the future of employment is likely to change.
-This expert network allows you to get a glimpse of the instructors you’ll be working with when you sign up for these platforms.
-Each professor is accredited, and everything you would need to know, like their bio, subjects, and learners reached, are all easily viewable.
+If you want to see for yourself, check out Coursera’s Expert Network.
+This service connects media reporters with over 250 instructors from top-level universities to share their stories, opinions, and expertise on topics.
+For example, Professor John W Budd, Center for Human Resources and Labor Studies at the University of Minnesota shares how the future of employment is likely to change.
+This expert network allows you to get a glimpse of the instructors you’ll be working with when you sign up for these learning platforms.
+Each professor has accreditation and everything you would need to know.
+You can read their bio, subjects, and learners reached, which are all easily viewable.

 A company could have a team of 10 people or 10,000 and are sure to see massive ROIs from these services.
 Some companies that have taken advantage of these resources range from Goldman Sachs to MetLife to Sony Interactive Entertainment.

 Coursera for Business features curated collections of high-quality educational courses.
 The courses are all designed to bring a workforce the best resources possible.
 These programs are hands-on and allow employees to learn skills quickly and efficiently.
 The tools of these courses are in high demand.
 Even industry giants who have used these services to take their training procedures to new heights trust them.

 Packages include their essential skills collections.
 These include examples like Business Skills for Engineers.
 Rice, UCI, and more, providing courses on AI for Everyone, Foundations of Everyday Leadership.

 Also offered is Essential Skills for Data Science, from Google Cloud and Yandex, with Functional Program Design in Scala and Deep Learning in Computer Science Data.
 These courses just scratch the surface of all these offerings.
 Businesses and employees alike are sure to appreciate every single one.